ItsNotGoodName/ansible-role-autorestic/README.md

 # ansible-role-autorestic

-This roles install autorestic and restic on a Debian 10 system.
+This roles install autorestic and restic on Debian 10.
-It also can copy over autorestic conf file and your ssh keys.
-This may work on other systems that have the restic package in their repo.
+It may work on other systems that have the restic package in their repository.

+## Features

+### Main
+- Install restic via system package manager
+- Install autorestic via github

+### Optional
+- Copy over private and public ssh key
+- Copy over autorestic configuration

 ## Role Variables